broncowdd/BoZoN/readme.md

 The share link is the file link in the admin's view (you can also access it by the button link on the file or the folder.)

 ## Required
-Php 5 or +, php5-gd, ZipArchive
+php 5 or more, php5-gd, ZipArchive

 ## used libraries
 JS: